-1825 Avenue E • Resource #82 • 1929-1930
+1825 Avenue E • Resource #82 • 1929

 The September 1926 edition of the Birmingham Chamber of Commerce's newsletter announced that: "Erskine Ramsay and Carr McCormack will erect a six story office building of reinforced steel and concrete, to cost \$200,000, at Avenue E and Nineteenth Street, Ensley.
 This will be Ensley's first Skyscraper."
-The location was then the epicenter of Ensley's commercial core and was sited directly across the intersection from the imposing Bank of Ensley building, constructed by Ramsay and McCormack in 1911.
+The location was then the epicenter of Ensley's commercial core and was sited directly across the intersection from the imposing Bank of Ensley building, constructed by Ramsey and McCormack in 1911.
 Construction of the building was delayed and by the time it was started in 1928, its plans had been expanded to include ten floors.

-Designed by Birmingham architect Brooke B. Burnham, the \$500,000 building was completed and ready for occupancy in January 1930.
-The building housed a variety of businesses over the years and served as the headquarters of the United Security Life Insurance Company for many years.
+Designed by Birmingham architect Brooke B. Burnham, the \$500,000 building was completed and ready for occupancy in January 1930. the building housed a variety of businesses over the years, served as the headquarters of the United Security Life Insurance Company for many years.
 A prominent symbol of the community's declining fortunes, the Ramsay-McCormack Building has remained vacant since 1986.
-The building was listed in the National Register of Historic Places and plans were announced for its rehabilitation in 2008.
+A 1996 article in the Birmingham News noted that: "Not much remains of downtown Ensley these days but ghosts and a handful of hold-on businesses.
+Even the grand 10-story Ramsay-McCormack Building, a landmark image of Ensley's past, now stands sadly empty, its windows one by one becoming broken."

 Erskine Ramsay (1864-1953) was among the most prominent of Birmingham's industrial, commercial, civic, and philanthropic leaders in the late nineteenth to the mid twentieth centuries.
 Ramsay's business interests were varied and he, often in conjunction with partner McCormack, was involved in real estate, coal, engineering, industry, and inventing.
-A millionaire by the age of forty, Ramsay gave extensively to charities throughout his lifetime and was active in many civic organizations.
+A millionaire by the age of forty, Ramsay gave extensively to charities throughout his lifetime and was active I many civic organizations.
 The front-page notice of Ramsay's death in The Birmingham News stated that: "A fabulous American of the nation's most colorful years of industrial growth, Mr. Ramsay made his fortune in Birmingham in the days of his youth and spent his senior years giving it away for good causes."